Monoecious, dioecious & hermaphroditic plants: explanation and examples

 Monoecious plants bear both purely male and purely female flowers.
 Male flowers contain stamens that carry pollen.
 Female flowers can be recognised by the carpels, the so-called pistil, onto whose stigma the pollen is transferred.
 Monoecious plants can therefore be distinguished by the fact that they produce two different types of flowers.

-However, the male and female flowers of monoecious plants do not always appear at the same time, on the same branch, or even at every age of the plant.
-This is because even if a plant develops both types of flowers, inbreeding must usually be avoided in order to produce healthy offspring.
+However, the male and female flowers of monoecious plants do not always appear at the same time, on the same branch, or even at every stage of the plant.
+This is because even if a plant develops both types of flowers, inbreeding must be avoided in order to produce healthy offspring.
 Therefore, many monoecious plants develop the flowers of one sex first, followed by the flowers of the other sex after a period of time (dichogamy).

 Examples of monoecious plants